norgeous/linux-install/config.md

 ---

-## UPDATE: Update system software package lists
+## Update system software package lists

 TODO: does `snap refresh` actually perform the upgrade also?